-Resort fees are a growing trend in the travel industry, and for good reason: they’re a method for hotels to make extra money on guests without offering any additional services.
+Resort fees are a growing trend in the travel industry, and for a good reason: they’re a method for hotels to make extra money on guests without offering additional services.
 Unfortunately, these fees can add up quickly, especially if you’re not expecting them.
-Not to mention they are simply an added cost to consumers that shouldn’t be necessary.
+They are simply an added cost to consumers that shouldn’t be necessary.

 Today, we’ll evaluate your rights on resort fees and if you should bear the cost of them.
-Additionally, we’ll provide some tips on how to best avoid paying resort fees.
+We’ll also provide tips on how to avoid best-paying resort fees.

 What Are Resort Fees?

 Resort fees are charges that hotels levy on guests for “resort-like” amenities and services.
-This can include anything from the use of the pool or fitness center to in-room Wi-Fi or parking.
+This can include using the pool or fitness center to in-room Wi-Fi or parking.

 A relatively new phenomenon in the travel industry, having only become popular in the past few years.
-Many hotels began instituting these fees in order to make up for lost revenue after the Great Recession of 2008.
-In a struggling economy, people were less likely to spend money on travel, so hotels turned to alternative means of generating income.
+Many hotels began instituting these fees to compensate for lost revenue after the Great Recession of 2008.
+In a struggling economy, people were less likely to spend money on travel, so hotels turned to alternative income sources.

-Now a common practice among hotels and can vary in amount from $5 to $40 per night.
-Resort fees are also deceptively hidden under other terms like “amenities fee, “guest amenity fees,’ urban fees, ‘good life fees,’ ‘urban fees,’ ‘mandatory fees,’ or New York mandatory hotel fees.
+Now a common practice among hotels and can vary from $5 to $40 per night.
+Resort fees are also deceptively hidden under other terms like “amenities fee, “guest amenity fees,” urban fees, ” “good life fees,” ” urban fees, ” “mandatory fees,” or New York mandatory hotel fees.

-Unfortunately, they are often not included in the initial room rate that is quoted to guests, which can lead to some nasty surprises when it comes time to check out.
+Unfortunately, they are often not included in the initial room rate quoted to guests, which can lead to nasty surprises when checking out.

 What are Your Rights?